Power Apps and Power Automate: Level 1 - Designing Modern Forms and Workflows Course Outline

 If and Select

 Sharing data sources

-Module one to five discussed how to work with the original type of PowerApp known as a Canvas App, Microsoft have now introduced a second type of app known as a model-driven app.
-Model driven apps involve a different development process to canvas apps.
+Module one to five discussed how to work with the original type of PowerApp known as a Canvas App, Microsoft has now introduced a second type of app known as a model-driven app.
+Model-driven apps involve a different development process to canvas apps.
 We will review this development process during this module.

 What is a model-driven app?